hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 AI hallucination pressure (grounding becomes structural, not inferential)

 The web’s missing “what” layer (completes the original architecture, not just AI)

-HESS / DFH is built specifically for AI systems and search engines.

-This specification is intentionally redundant and explains the same concepts from multiple angles (protocol, systems, SEO, and mental-model views).
-If you have questions, confusion, or concerns, copy-paste this spec into a chat.
-The repetition is deliberate and exists to help you “click” the model quickly, not to add complexity.

 HESS / DFH declares semantic intent and provenance — not truth — at the first machine-resolvable hop, before crawling, retrieval, or inference begins.